uptonking/note4yaoo/lib-office-community-wiki-knowledge-base.md

 - Sounds like an opportunity.
 In every category you mentioned there are new products released and widely adopted all the time.
   - Look at the rise of ClickUp for example in such a crowded space as project management.
   - I don't think its too farfetched to one day see a new entrant offering as a key selling point that their api is just a big interoperable graph that you can easily plug your company into...and that's not just GraphQL.

+- JSON-LD is the reason ActivityPub hasn’t taken off even more.
+It’s just such a pain to deal with variables that could be URLs or entire object trees.
+Especially for strongly typed languages, it’s a nightmare.

+- Every time I get to work with JSON-LD (and json-schema and so on) I keep asking myself: how is this better than XML?
+(I am convinced it isn't).

+-
+-
+-

 - ## [Show HN: BookStack – An open source wiki platform and alternative to Confluence | Hacker News_202201](https://news.ycombinator.com/item?id=29851834)
 - I remember considering BookStack while looking for a (surprise) replacement for Confluence.